Kensington Road

 Kensington Road is a section of road in the Royal Borough of Kensington and Chelsea and the City of Westminster, London, forming part of the A315 road.

+Location and description

-It runs along the south edge of Kensington Gardens and Hyde Park.
+It runs along the south edge of Kensington Gardens and Hyde Park in the West End of London.
 To the west it becomes Kensington High Street, to the east it becomes Knightsbridge, while Kensington Gore is the name applied to the middle section.
 To the north is Kensington Palace and to the south, the road is joined by Palace Gate, Queen's Gate, Exhibition Road, and Rutland Gate (west to east).

+Features and transport

-Kensington Road houses one of the remaining thirteen Grade II listed Cabmen's Shelters used by London's taxi drivers as a place to buy food and (non-alcoholic) drink.
+Kensington Road houses is one of the remaining thirteen Grade II listed Cabmen's Shelters used by London's taxi drivers as a place to buy food and (non-alcoholic) drink.

 The London bus routes 9, 23, 52, 360 and 452 serve Kensington Road.

+Prince's Gate

 Running adjacent to Kensington Road on the south side, separated by a high wall, is Prince's Gate.
 It was named after a gate into Hyde Park, opened in 1848 by Edward VII, the then Prince of Wales.
 In 1855 some stuccoed terraces were built opposite it, facing Kensington Road.
 They were described by Leigh Hunt as like "a set of tall, thin gentlemen squeezing together to look at something over the way".
 Many of the individual properties are now embassies or offices.
 Notable ones include: